Of all the dive sites we had a chance of exploring, Salt Pier, Bonaire was by far the most beautiful.

 The Salt Pier is still an active pier owned by the Cargill Salt Company, so you can only dive there when there’s not a ship docked.

 That’s not to say there weren’t itty bitty creatures, sponges and corals just waiting to be photographed.
-For some stunning micro shots from Salt Pier, check out Kristin’s post.
+For me, it was truly the ultimate diving experience in Bonaire.

-Real talk: all the diving we did on Bonaire was beautiful, but Salt Pier absolutely took the cake.
+Real talk: all the Bonaire diving we did was beautiful, but Salt Pier absolutely took the cake.
 It may well be the most memorable dive of my life… so far!

 Now that I’m hooked on scuba all over again, I’m looking for suggestions on where to take my next dive trip?
 What’s the best dive you ever had?